djpardis/djpardis.github.io/_posts/2015-05-23-hourly-mentions-of-a-word-on-twitter.markdown

 keywords: twitter api, elk stack, logstash, elasticsearch, kibana, data visualization
 ---

-Some time ago (ok a month ago—time ✈️s), I saw this tweet:
+Some time ago (OK, a month ago—time ✈️s), I saw this tweet:

 > Need a simple tool to track mentions of a keyword on Twitter by hour.
 Don't need a bunch of bells and whistles.
 Thoughts?
 >
 > — Kaegan Donnelly ([@kaequan](https://twitter.com/kaequan/status/591359379431104513)) • April 23, 2015

-I thought, "should be easy, lmgt."
-However, results for the query "hourly mentions of a word on twitter" didn't offer clear solutions.
+I thought, "Should be easy, lmgt."
+However, results for the query "hourly mentions of a word on Twitter" didn't offer clear solutions.
 Days later I came across two relatively simple approaches to tackling the problem.
 The first is [Tweepy](https://github.com/tweepy/tweepy).
 The other is [Logstash](https://www.elastic.co/guide/en/logstash/current/getting-started-with-logstash.html).

 Tweepy is an [open source Python library](http://www.tweepy.org/) for accessing the Twitter API, including the Twitter Streaming API.